-Health, Safety and Environmental Measures
+Health, Safety and Environmental Measures and Corporate Social Responsibility Standards

-The Parties recognize that it is inappropriate to encourage investment by relaxing domestic health, safety or environmental measures.
+- 1. The Parties recognize that it is inappropriate to encourage investment by relaxing domestic health, safety or environmental measures.
 Accordingly, a Party should not waive or otherwise derogate from, or offer to waive or otherwise derogate from, those measures to encourage the establishment, acquisition, expansion or retention in its territory of an investment of an investor.
-If a Party considers that the other Party has offered such an encouragement, it may request consultations with the other Party and the two Parties shall consult with a view to avoiding the encouragement.
+If a Party considers that the other Party has offered such an encouragement, it may request consultations with the other Party and the two Parties shall consult with a view to avoiding the encouragement. - 2.
+Each Party shall encourage enterprises operating within its territory or subject to its jurisdiction to voluntarily incorporate internationally recognized standards of corporate social responsibility in their practices and internal policies, such as statements of principle that have been endorsed or are supported by the Parties.
+These principles address issues such as labour, the environment, human rights, community relations and anti-corruption.